django/deps/accepted/0009-async.rst

 ecosystem, or other reasons).
-The iterative design means that in this case, Django is unlikely to end up in a bad state; there might be a few merged changes that should be reverted, but the intention is to keep Django's policy of the ``master`` branch always being shippable to reduce the impact of such an event.
+The iterative design means that in this case, Django is unlikely to end up in a bad state; there might be a few merged changes that should be reverted, but the intention is to keep Django's policy of the ``main`` branch always being shippable to reduce the impact of such an event.

 Besides, even if we just get asynchronous views working and none of the rest of Django (no ORM, no templates, etc.), this will still be a successful project;